We have all heard about the dangers of too much sugar in our diet. “Sugar will rot your teeth and give you diabetes.”

 Sometimes that sweet craving is too strong to ignore, though … Even for my sisters.
 We all get those cravings from time to time, and I’m no different.

 It’s really easy to over-consume sugary treats and drinks.
-If you have two 20 oz sodas during a movie, for instance, you may have just had 154 grams of sugar.
+If you have two 20-oz sodas during a movie, for instance, you may have just had 154 grams of sugar.

 That alone is 616 calories, which is about an average meal for me.
 It’s understandable why people want to chill out on their sugar consumption.

-That’s where some popular sugar substitutes come in, and can be quite helpful.
+That’s where some popular sugar substitutes come in and can be quite helpful.

 If you're looking for a way to cut back on your sugar intake while still enjoying something sweet, zero-calorie sweeteners can be a great option.

 The market for sugar substitutes has gone up over the years as people try to step away from regular sugar.
-People don’t want cavities, or the extra calories that come with sugar.
+People don’t want cavities or the extra calories that come with sugar.

 Stevia has become something of a household name.
-Sucralose is becoming more popular too, though.
+Sucralose is becoming more popular, too, though.
 I’m sure some of you have come across sucralose and wondered:

 What is sucralose?
 Is sucralose stevia?
+Is sucralose or stevia better?
+Which one is best for you?

 Let’s take a look at what these sweeteners are, the benefits of each, and how they stack up to each other.